-- The election of three Class I Directors for three-year terms, such terms to continue until the annual meeting of stockholders in 2004 and until such Directors' successors are duly elected and gualified; and - 2.
+- 1. The election of two Class II Directors for three-year terms, such terms to continue until the annual meeting of stockholders in 2005 and until such Directors' successors are duly elected and qualified; and - 2.
 Such other business as may properly come before the meeting and any adjournments or postponements thereof.

-The Notice of Annual Meeting, Proxy Statement and Proxy Card are first being mailed to stockholders of the Company on or about May 3, 2001, in connection with the solicitation of proxies for the Annual Meeting.
-The Board of Directors has fixed the close of business on April 24, 2001 as the Record Date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
-Only holders of Common Stock of record at the close of business on the Record Date, there were approximately 25,721,073 shares of Common Stock outstanding and entitled to vote at the Annual Meeting and approximately 25 stockholders of record.
-Each holder of a share of Common Stock outstanding as of the close of business on the Record Date siness on the Record Date siness on the Record Date siness on the Record Date sines of a share of Common Stock outstanding as of the close of business on the Record Date will be entitled to note at the Annual Meeting as of the close of business on the Record Date will be untitled to approximately 25 stockholders of record.
+The Notice of Annual Meeting, Proxy Statement and Proxy Card are first being mailed to stockholders of the Company on or about April 24, 2002, in connection with the solicitation of proxies for the Annual Meeting.
+The Board of Directors has fixed the close of business on April 15, 2002 as the Record Date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
+Only holders of Common Stock of record at the close of business on the Record Date will be entitled to notice of, and to vote at, the Annual Meeting.
+As of the Record Date, there were approximately 26,762,409 shares of Common Stock outstanding and entitled to vote at the Annual Meeting and approximately 100 stockholders of record.
 Each holder of a share of Common Stock outstanding as of the close of business on the Record Date will be entitled to one vote for each share held of record with respect to each matter submitted at the Annual Meeting.

 The presence, in person or by proxy, of holders of at least a majority of the total number of outstanding shares of Common Stock entitled to vote is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
 Shares held of record by stockholders or their nominees who do not return a signed and dated proxy or attend the Annual Meeting in person will not be considered present or represented at the Annual Meeting and will not be counted in determining the presence of a quorum.
 Directors are elected by a plurality of the votes cast if a quorum is present.
 In a plurality election, votes may only be cast in favor of or withheld from each nominee; votes that are withheld will be excluded entirely from the vote and will have no effect.
-This means that the three persons receiving the highest number of "FOR" votes will be elected as directors.
+This means that the two persons receiving the highest number of "FOR" votes will be elected as directors.
 Where the only matter to be considered at a meeting of stockholders is an uncontested election of directors by plurality, there are no "abstentions" or "broker non-votes" because (i) votes may only be cast in favor of or withheld from each nominee and (ii) shares of Common Stock held by a broker on behalf of a beneficial owner may be voted in the discretion of the broker if it does not receive voting instructions from the beneficial owner.